 Rumpledethumps are similar to an Irish colcannon, which is a concoction of potatoes and cabbage.
 The Scots added butter and cheese, and bam!
-You have one of my favorite dishes to make all year long.
+You have one of my favorite dishes to make.

-I serve this with Irish soda bread, a Quorn roast, a beverage made with Bailey’s for the adults, and green Kool-Aid for the kid.
+I serve this with Irish soda bread, a vegan roast or stew, Guinness for the adults, and green Kool-Aid for the kid.

 Source: Sundays at Moosewood